jmasha20/School_District_Analysis/README.md

  * The average reading score for each grade level from each school.
  * The scores by school spending per student, by school size, and by school type.

 _(For the purposes of this analysis "Initial" (I) means before data clean up and "New" (N) means after data clean up.
-Data clean up is: replaced ninth-grade reading and math scores with NaNs while keeping the data intact.
+Data clean up = replaced ninth-grade reading and math scores with NaNs while keeping the data intact.
 The initial and new data was analyzed between two files to avoid errors.)_

 ## Resources